threefoldtech/info_grid/src/documentation/farmers/farming_optimization/cloud_provider_farming.md

 ## Test the Server

 Reboot the server and ping its public IP, it should reply soon (while in PXE boot).
 Then it will stop replying.
-This means it is booting into ZOS.
+This means it is booting into ZMachine Light.
 After about 1 minute, it should reply again.

 Once the node is connected and registered on the grid, the node should have its ID and be online in the dashboard.